CDT Day 87: Lake Granby to Fourth of July Trailhead (Eldora, Co) via Arapaho Pass – Too Tired for a Fire Camp to Friends Place

 The three miles down to Fourth of July trailhead came easy.
 An old mining road turned into a packed trail, wide with heavy use.
 At 6pm we were at the large trailhead parking lot.
 By 6:30pm we were bumping down the choppy road to Eldora, getting some local flavor from one chill dude.

-Elaine and Dan were just beginning to begin search and rescue operations when we pulled up outside their humble cabin tucked behind some trees at the base of a mountain.
-Immediately friendly and welcoming to Spice and I, neither of us they had met before, they got us inside, showered, clothed, fed, and feeling at home in no time.
+Elaine and Dan were just beginning search and rescue operations when we pulled up outside their humble cabin tucked behind some trees at the base of a mountain.
+Immediately friendly and welcoming to Spice and me although none of us had met before, they got us inside, showered, clothed, fed, and feeling at home in no time.
 The connection was loose, a sister and brother-in-law of a friend Spice met on the PCT in 2016.
 They hiked the CDT two years ago, and offered their place to us when they heard we’d be swinging through the area.

 We spent the evening comparing notes on the CDT and hearing about their other exploits including the Great Divide Trail this year, and skiing all over the world, from Norway to Greenland.
 These folk are some serious adventurers and are inspiring in a humble way.
 I think this is their blog: http://altabackcountry.com if you want to get inspired too.
 I haven’t read it yet, but intend to when this whole CDT business is over.